Welcome to Chaplaincy Grief Care's Online Grief Resources

 The links below connect you to a variety of articles that can provide guidance and direction when you are touched by grief, either personally or through a family member or friend.

 If you would like additional assistance through one-on-one or group support, our Grief Care specialists are available - call (509) 783-7416.
-You can view a list of our Spring 2018 support groups and classes here.
+You can view a list of our Summer/Fall 2018 support groups and classes here.